steqeq/0000/README.md

 As a workaround, run the installation process again.
 Subsequent runs appear to fix the error and result in a successful installation.

 **NOTE**: The error may display after a system reboot.
-Reinstallation of the ROCm Validate Suite is not required.
+Reinstallation of the ROCm Validation Suite is not required.

 # Deploying ROCm